JsCommunity/promise-toolbox/README.md

 const token = CancelToken.from(abortSignal);
 ```

+> If `abortSignal` is already a `CancelToken`, it will be returned directly, making it a breeze to create code accepting both :-)

 A cancel token is API compatible with an abort signal and can be used as such:

 ```js